€3,958.00raised of €5,000.00 goal goal

-Big V, a sanctuary in France caring for over 160 rescued animals, is in urgent need of donations and volunteers.
+Big V, a sanctuary in France caring for over 160 rescued animals, is in urgent need of donations to keep the animals fed during lockdown.
 Can you help?

 About Big V Sanctuary